Key messages

 Long-term work

-Introduction of automatic water abstraction monitoring and measurement system.
+Implementation of an automatic water monitoring and measurement system.